tauri-apps/tauri-docs/docs/guides/getting-started/quick-start/html-css-js.md

 Now we will create a very minimal UI using HTML.

-To get started, create the folder relative to the tauri-src folder you specified when prompted by `tauri init` (we assume for this tutorial you answered with `ui`).
+To get started, create the folder relative to the tauri-src folder you specified when prompted by `tauri init` (we assume for this tutorial you answered with `../ui`).

 Next, create an `index.html` file inside of that folder with the following contents: